MatHelio314/stepper_motor_ws/README.md

 For now we can only get position and velocity feedback because the tpdo and rpdo mappings are limiting the feedback to these two units.
 I need to research how theses mappings work in order to add the torque feedback functionnality.

+# GUI improvements

+Add the possiblity to choose the units in a responsive and intuitive way for the user.
+Show position, velocity and torque feedback on screen compared to demanded values.
+Change input velocity, acceleration and other parameters directly via the gui.